Lendruk/NoriBooru/Readme.md

 # NoriBooru
-WIP self-hosted media database and management system.
+Self-hosted media database and management system.
-**NOT PRODUCTION READY**

-## Why?
-I want to learn sveltekit and this seems like an interesting idea to execute.
+Uses the concept of vaults as a media database.
+A server can keep track of multiple vaults at the same time.

+Currently NoriBooru is **NOT PRODUCTION READY**.
+All future versions released before `1.0.0` will be experimental versions and subject to breaking changes.

 ## How to run